torbenbarsballe/worldbuilding-docs/culture/races/aeldar/aelfae.md

 ## Wolf Clans

-Originating from the Æl'midh, inhabit the forested regions near the territories of the Æl'midh and the northerneastern reaches of the Æl'daal territories.
-Many of the clans have good relations with the local Æl'midh and Æl'daal.
+Originating from the Ã†l'midh, inhabit the forested regions near the territories of the Ã†l'midh and the northerneastern reaches of the Ã†l'daal territories.
+Many of the clans have good relations with the local Ã†l'midh and Ã†l'daal.
 Wolf 'fae look similar to 'midh when in their human form, but tend to be somewhat darker skinned.
 Clans consist of a single extended family, with one primary mating pair (This equates to an Alpha couple, their parents and grandparents,